 Early on in the movie when Andy decides to pack up his old toys and put them in the attic, he stops with Woody and puts him in his College box.
 After the neglect he felt in the first movie and for the decade that lead up to this movie, it shows that Woody is still Andy's favorite toy.

 Lotso's fate.
 Some see it as a Fate Worse than Death.
 However, the Garbage man took Lotso out of nostalgia.
-When I first saw it, I felt like this would give Lotso a chance to reform.
+Seems like this could give Lotso a chance to reform.

 During Ken's attempt to help the toys, Lotso simply tells him "She's a Barbie doll!
 There's a hundred million others just like her!".
 And despite all wishes to the contrary, he's right; Ken could find another relatively easy.
 But Ken says 'Screw that' with one simple line:

 Ken: (looking at Barbie) Not to me there's not!

 I've always seen Toy Story 3 as Fridge Brilliance- in-universe Andy is now about the same age as the kids who saw the first two movies when they first came out and fell in love with the characters.
 It feels like the film was written for that particular generation of fans- a recognition of the impact the films had on their childhoods.